matematicas visuales visual math

 The cuboctahedron is an Archimedean solid.
 It was drawn by Leonardo da Vinci for Luca Pacioli's book 'De divina proportione'.
-We can see this polyhedron as a truncated cube or as a truncated octahedron and we can easily calculate its volume.

 Leonardo da Vinci made several drawings of polyhedra for Luca Pacioli's book 'De divina proportione'.
 Here we can see an adaptation of the cuboctahedron.